hyperhq/blog.hyper.sh/blog/source/serverless-ci-with-hyper-and-jenkins.md

 And that's it!
 You just ran a build on a per-second billed container that cleaned up after itself leaving you with zero maintenance overhead.

 **You may have noticed** that the build was a bit slow the first time round.
 That's because Hyper.sh needed to pull the slave image.
-Try is again, you'll see that it will be significantly faster!
+Try again and you'll see that it's significantly faster!

 ### Final note on build workspaces

-It’s common when using long running Jenkins slaves to use the ‘Workspace’ tab in the GUI to debug the results of a build.
+It’s common with some teams using long running Jenkins slaves to use the ‘Workspace’ tab in the GUI to debug the results of a build.
 With Serverless CI this is not possible because the build container is destroyed after each build.

-Therefore if you would like inspect the output of a build (or keep actual build artifacts of course) we recommend that you use the ‘Archive the artifacts’ options in the ‘Post-build Actions’ section of the build page.
+Therefore if you would like inspect the post-build state (or keep actual build artifacts of course) we recommend that you use the ‘Archive the artifacts’ options in the ‘Post-build Actions’ section of the build page.

 ### Where can I learn more or get help?

-That’s all.
+That’s all for now.
 For more info, please visit [https://github.com/hyperhq/hykins.](https://github.com/hyperhq/hykins)

 If you have any feedback, you can contact us in any of the following ways.